MoloySikka/APJNCS-12/README.md

 9. Build range functoin - 21/3/24
 10. Modify a list - 21/3/24
 11. Reverse number - 1/4/24
-12. Place names freom dictionary - 1/4/24
+12. Place names from dictionary - 1/4/24
-13. Tuple with lengths of words - 1/4/24
+14. Tuple with lengths of words - 1/4/24